mtxr/SublimeText-SQLTools/README.md

 3. Find your `Packages` directory using the menu item  `Preferences -> Browse Packages...`
 4. Copy the folder into your Sublime Text `Packages` directory

+### Using SQLTools with Mac OS X

+Sublime Text has its PATH set from launchctl, not by your shell.
+Binaries installed by packages such as homebrew, for instance `Postgresql`, cannot be found by Sublime Text and results in a null pointer exception thrown by `SQLTools`.
+Installing the package `Fix Mac Path` resolve this issue.
+This package can be downloaded [here](https://github.com/int3h/SublimeFixMacPath).

 ## Configuration